doggybootsy/hidden-disc-docs/README.md

 Hidden channels are hidden on the frontend, yes, but there's nothing in the API blocking you from accessing these channels; they simply don't display.
 This was discovered long ago, and led to the development of [this](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ShowHiddenChannels) BD (BetterDiscord) extension's creation.
 This can be abused with, say, a selfbot or a [UserScript](https://greasyfork.org/en) to display all channels as if you have `Owner` level permissions on that server.
 NOTE: you can see the channel's name and topic, though no messages sent in there are able to be seen.

 ### Webhooks
-Webhooks are an excellent way to send data to and from discord without creating a bot, and they also work well to route [selfbot](https://github.com/13-05/disc-python-hacks/#self-bots-their-uses-risks-frameworks-and-some-communities) responses.
+Webhooks are an excellent way to send data to and from discord without creating a bot, and they also work well to route [selfbot](https://github.com/13-05/disc-python-hacks/#self-bots-their-uses-risks-frameworks-and-some-communities) responses. ([dsc.RED](https://github.com/13-05/discord.RED/blob/main/selfbot_red.py) responds through webhooks).

 #### Hook Actions
 A webhook url accepts a few different HTTP request types: